Top 8 winter schools, courses in Canada

 What housing options are available to students in winter programs?

-Students in Canada have a variety of options for housing, including on-campus housing, apartment rentals, hotels and hostels.
+Students in Canada have a variety of options for accommodation, including on-campus housing, apartment rentals, hotels and hostels.
 On-campus housing is often closer to academic buildings and social activities, but renting an apartment can provide more independence.

 How much does it cost to study in Canada in the winter?